jdreaver/amy/README.md

-# The Rascal Programming Language
+# The Amy Programming Language